Shaker Kitchen from DeVOL

 KH.
 If we look at grey, we see a colour that is neither black nor white.
 Given it is virtually absent of colour, it draws no attention to itself, it keeps its distance, remaining separate.
 Thinking of industrial environments, they are utilitarian and functional.
 Industrial environments don’t necessarily need to be seen so grey is a suitable colour.

-In recent months, we have seen an increased use of grey in interiors.
+In recent months, we have witnessed the growing popularity of grey interiors.
 Why do you think that is?

 KH.
 There could be a number of reasons.
 It could be seen as trendy/fashionable or aspirational.
 This gives a sense of belonging, inclusion, acceptance.
 Or perhaps during these uncertain times we are currently in, people may be looking for security.